 The issue occurs due to a TLS or certificate error, which is most probably caused by MITM (man-in-the-middle) attempts on corporate networks, or, if on Unix operating systems (macOS, Linux, BSD, etc.), it's caused by out-of-date or missing "CA certificates".
 This means either keeping your system itself up-to-date or manually updating the CA certs.

 - Open Internet Explorer (or Microsoft Edge) and type "https://wyday.com" in the browser window.
-If it does work, try again activation within MapTiler Desktop
+If it does work, try again activation within MapTiler Engine

 - Disable, stop or pause any firewall, or an anti-virus/anti-malware program and try the activation again.
-It seems that something on the computer is blocking or "filtering" communication to/from our Desktop application
+It seems that something on the computer is blocking or "filtering" communication to/from our Engine application

 - Open Safari browser and type "https://wyday.com" in the browser window.
-If it does work, try again activation within MapTiler Desktop
+If it does work, try again activation within MapTiler Engine

 - Follow the same steps as for Windows - deactivate any firewall or other 3rd party software, try activation in Safe mode of macOS (see the support article)